-Tennis elbow, quarterback shoulder, and jumper's knee are forms of tendonitis, a painful but preventable injury.
+Tennis elbow, quarterback shoulder, and jumper's knee are forms of tendonitis, a painful but often preventable injury.

 Tendonitis is your body's way of telling you, "Enough!
 You're putting too much stress on this muscle and joint."

 Too much stress on joints can tear and inflame tendons, says the American College of Rheumatology.
-The tissue will repair itself quickly if the damage is slight or happens only occasionally.
-But the pain can become constant if the damage occurs frequently.
+The tissue will fix itself quickly if the damage is slight or happens only sometimes.
+But pain can become constant if the damage happens often.

-Weekend athletes recognize that tendonitis is a common result of overdoing it especially when the body is out of shape.
+Weekend athletes know that tendonitis is a common result of overdoing it, especially when the body is out of shape.